DistrictDataLabs/yellowbrick/docs/matplotlib.rst

     ax1.legend().set_visible(False)
     ax0.legend().set_visible(False)

-When writing code in a Jupyter notebook you can take advantage of the ``%matplotlib inline`` or ``@matplotlib notebook`` directives to render figures inline.
+When writing code in a Jupyter notebook you can take advantage of the ``%matplotlib inline`` or ``%matplotlib notebook`` directives to render figures inline.
 More often, however, you probably want to save your images to disk.
 Matplotlib supports many different formats for saving files.
 You can use ``fig.canvas.get_supported_filetypes()`` to see what your system supports:

 .. code:: python